bevilacqua1996/quarkus-chat-poc/README.md

 ## What this project demonstrates

 - A Quarkus 3 application with a custom `@QuarkusMain` entry point
-- A Vaadin-based chat screen served from `src/main/java/com/jcon/ui/MainView.java`
+- A Vaadin-based chat screen served from `src/main/java/com/jcon/ui/views/MainView.java`
 - A LangChain4j AI service that answers questions in a concise, developer-friendly style
+- A server-side input guardrail that blocks out-of-scope questions before they reach the model
-- A simple RAG pipeline that loads local documents from `src/main/resources/rag`
+- A simple RAG policy file in `src/main/resources/rag/code-menthoring-knowledge-base.txt`
 - Server-side markdown rendering for assistant responses, including code blocks and links

 ## Project structure